-Data obtained from the study were analyzed using one-way Anova.
-Normally distributed and homogeneous data were continued using Post-Hoc Multiple Comparison item Turkey.
-If the value was P < 0.05, it can be concluded statistically that there was a difference among of significant data variances.
+Data obtained from the study were analyzed using one-way ANOVA.
+Normally distributed and homogeneous data were analyzed further using Post-Hoc Multiple Comparison items Turkey.
+If the value was P < 0.05, it could be concluded statistically that there was a difference among of significant data variances.
 Data analysis used SPSS Statistic Program Version 23.